Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 <Alert type="info">

 The SSH key enables you (or Qovery on your behalf) to freely manage your cluster.
-For information on how to generate an SSH key, see [Generating an SSH Key for Your K3s Cluster][docs.using-qovery.configuration.clusters#generating-an-ssh-key-for-your-k3s-cluster].
+For information on how to generate an SSH key, see [Generating an SSH Key for Your Cluster][docs.using-qovery.configuration.clusters#generating-an-ssh-key-for-your-cluster].

 You can add an SSH key to your cluster settings later, however it is recommended to do it at cluster creation to avoid downtime.